 Go to the 'Settings' tab.

-Under 'Excluded Files / folders from backup' section, select the 'Files/Folders with partial names' option.
+Under 'Exclude Files / folders from backup' section, select the 'Files/Folders with partial names' option.

-Select the 'Backups.backupdb' folder to include in the backup set.
+Go to 'Backup' tab and add the Time Machine folder to the backup set.

-IDrive links all of your devices such that whenever a file is updated, it is instantly available on all linked devices.
+IDrive links all of your devices such that whenever a file is updated, it is available on all linked devices.
 For syncing files, IDrive creates a unique folder on every linked computer and provides separate cloud storage.
-You can sync files using the Sync folder on linked desktops, or directly via IDrive.com and mobile apps.
+You can sync files using the Sync folder on linked desktops, or directly via IDrive.com and download them on the mobile apps.

 Selective Sync is a feature that allows you to select only the folders you want to sync to your Mac.
 It gives you the control to ensure that you have only the files you need on a particular computer.
 It is helpful if you want to save space on your computers with limited hard disk space.